-- 1. Must be a legal resident of Mississippi

-- 2. Must be a full-time student

-- 3. Must not have a degree

-- 4. Must have an overall 2.5 or higher GPA on all college work

-- 5. Must not have attended more than three full-time semesters
+- 1. Must be a full-time student - 2.
+Must not have a college degree but must have a high school diploma or equivalent - 3.
+Must have an overall 2.5 or higher GPA on all college work - 4.
+Must not have attended more than three full-time semesters - 5.
+Must successfully complete at least twelve hours for each semester the scholarship was received

-Scholarships may be renewed up to three subsequent semesters based on maintenance of an overall 2.5 GPA.
-However, withdrawal from school or failure to maintain full-time status automatically cancels any scholarship.
+Scholarships may be renewed up to three subsequent semesters based on eligibility.
 It is the student's responsibility to notify the college when eligibility is regained.